Mem-Rec: Memory Efficient Recommendation System using Alternative Representation: The MEM-REC Model

 \subsection{Categorical Features}

-Let $\mathcal{A} = \{a_{1},...,a_{m}\}$ denote the alphabet from which categorical data is drawn, $x = [a_{1}, ....,a_{s}]$ be a vector of categorical data to be encoded, and observe that we may think of $x$ as a set drawn from $\mathcal{A}$.
+Let $\mathcal{A} = \{a_{1},...,a_{m}\}$ denote the alphabet from which categorical data is drawn, $x$ be a vector of $s$ categorical features to be encoded, and observe that we may think of $x$ as a set drawn from $\mathcal{A}$.
 In DLRM, $x$ is represented as a ``multi-hot'' encoding $\delta(x)$, that contains exactly $s$ ones, whose locations encode the symbols in $x$ (e.g. $\delta(x)$ is the characteristic vector of the set $x$).
-The embedding operation can then be written as $z(x) = M\delta(x)$, where $M \in \R^{m \times l}$ is the embedding table, and can be seen as inducing a kernel on sets drawn from $\mathcal{A}$, in the sense that:

-Our approach is to compress $\delta(x)$ to a $d \ll m$ dimensional bitvector using dual encoders, which allows us to reduce the number of rows in $M$ to $d$.
+The embedding operation can then be written as $z(x) = M\delta(x)$, where $M \in \R^{l \times m}$ is the embedding table, and $l$ is the embedding dimension.
+Our approach is to compress $\delta(x)$ to a $d \ll m$ dimensional bitvector using dual encoders, which allows us to reduce the number of columns in $M$ to $d$.